![]() |

 |

-The frame is awaiting sand blasting, and to make use of the time, the visor was tackled.
-It's fairly narrow because it had fit between the outer A pillars, so the plan is to widen it a bit less than 1-½" and angle it up a bit to get a nicer profile. |
+The frame is off to the sand blaster's, and to make use of the time we took a look at the visor.
+It's is narrow because it has fit between the outer A pillars, so the plan is to widen it and angle it up a bit. |

 As the visor had to be cut in half anyway, a peak detail was going to be added to the center of it.
 First a press form was made from 3⁄16" thick steel sheet to make the desired shape. |